 Elusive and increasingly threatened, the African wild dog is a coveted sighting while on safari.
-Some of our favorite safari camps throughout eastern and southern Africa are among the top places to see African wild dog.
+Some of our favorite safari camps throughout eastern and southern Africa are among the top places to see African wild dog and partake in African wild dog safaris.

 Top Places to See African Wild Dog